felippe-regazio/Appaloosa-Books/webroot/magazine/wp-content/plugins/loginpress/readme.txt

 * New Feature: Introducing Background Gallery with a selected set of HD Backgrounds for Login Screen.
 * New Feature: Launched LoginPress addons (Auto Login, Hide Login, Login Redirects, Social Login, Login Widget, Limit Login Attempts)
 * New Feature: Login Addons can be installed from addons page within the plugin.
-* New Feature: Launched login logout menu addon on wordpress.org can be installed from loginpress addons screen.
+* New Feature: Launched login logout menu addon on wordpress.org can be installed from LoginPress addons screen.
 * Bugfix: Custom Previewer Icon issue on Preview screen
 * Bugfix: Date_function() is deprecated
 * Enhancement: Code refactoring